Β-Cyclodextrin: Applications

 β-Cyclodextrin is widely used in medicine, pharmacy, food industry, textiles.
 Its molecules can accommodate various biomolecules and hence are also used as a complexing agent.
 Hydrophobic forms of β- CD have been used as sustained release drug carriers.
 In addition to improving the solubility of compounds, complexation with cyclodextrin has been used to improve the stability of many drugs by inclusion of the compound and protecting certain functional groups from degradation.

 β-Cyclodextrin is also beginning to be used in environmental chemistry.
 Its unique structure allows it to form inclusion complexes with various pollutants (primarily tested in aqueous environments) and decrease the concentration of the pollutant.

 Inclusion Complexes

 β-Cyclodextrin can form inclusion complexes where molecules including organic pollutants, pesticides, pharmaceuticals, and hydrocarbons can be trapped within the cavity of the β-Cyclodextrin molecule through non-covalent bonds.
 This property of forming inclusion complexes can be utilized in removing pollutants from water.

-β-Cyclodextrin can be modified through crosslinking β-cyclodextrin and linecaps to increase the materials, including hte uptake of certain metals, that can be trapped within the molecules cavity.
+β-Cyclodextrin can be modified through crosslinking β-cyclodextrin and linecaps to increase the materials, including the uptake of certain metals, that can be trapped within the molecules cavity.